BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 The folders are organized as follows:

 1. Primary Analysis

+What it contains:
+* Code
-* Code → R scripts used for clone–censor–weight implementation, model estimation, and bootstrapping
+     * R scripts used for clone–censor–weight implementation, model estimation, and bootstrapping
+* Data Documentation
-* Data Documentation → Excel files documenting the project details, data sources, covariates definitions used in the analysis
+     * Excel files documenting the project details, data sources, covariates definitions used in the analysis

 Purpose:

 Implements the main target trial emulation evaluating the association between RHZ vaccination and incident dementia.

+2. McGowan Negative Control Calibration QBA

+What it contains:
+* Code
+    * R scripts implementing simulation-based bias parameter exploration
+    * Calibration of observed risk ratios under specified confounding scenarios
+    * Graphical and numerical sensitivity analyses

+* README.md
+    * Description of the QBA framework
+    * Explanation of bias parameters

+Purpose:

+Implements the McGowan quantitative bias analysis (QBA) negative control calibration approach.